Going Up to the Mountain – Jeremiah 31

 I have traveled to this land one time in my life and seen the bounty and blessings that the Lord has bestowed on it.
 It was inspirational to look up at the stars on a clear night from the shores of the Sea of Galilee and realize that the One who put them there likely also walked on this very ground.

-What about us today, where can we go to experience times of excitement in the Lord’s presence?
+What about us, today, where can we go to experience such times of excitement in the Lord’s presence?

 The good news is that we do not have to go anywhere.
-We can stay right where we are as He allows us to become aware of His immense love for us.
-A love that totally forgives us when we have blatantly disobeyed Him.
-A burning love that looks upon us as total innocents because He bestows His perfect holy innocence onto us.
+We can stay right where we are, as He wants us to become more aware of His immense love for us.
+A love that totally forgives us, even when we have blatantly disobeyed Him.
+A burning love that looks upon us as if we were total innocents, because He has bestowed His perfect and holy innocence upon us.

-The Lord will come to us in the form of a beautiful sunrise, a loving pet, a late season flower, a hot and cleansing shower, hot chocolate, a note or call from a friend, a delicious meal, a verse from His word or a comment from another that speaks directly to our heart, all to give us the warmth of a love we did nothing to deserve.
-He is a fountain of limitless grace, mercy, kindness, and love for us.
-We may choose to run away from Him but thank God we can never escape His loving presence.
-He is nothing but goodness, love, and holy innocence, and He wants to share it all with us today no matter how ugly we have been.
+The Lord’s loving presence will come to us in any of a countless number of ways: through a beautiful sunrise or sunset, the stars at night, a loving pet, a late season flower or butterfly, a hot and cleansing shower, hot chocolate, ice cream, a note or call from a friend, a delicious meal, a verse from His holy word that fills our spirit, or a comment through another that speaks directly to our heart – all of these ways and many more express the warmth of His love, something we have done nothing to deserve.
+He is a fountain of limitless grace, mercy, kindness, and affection for us.
+We may choose to run away from the Lord, but thank God, we can never escape His loving presence.
+He is nothing but goodness, love, and holy innocence, and He wants to share it all with us today, no matter how ugly we have been in our past (or present).
 He will hold no good thing back from us if we turn to Him.

 Take a trip with Jesus today up to the mountain of the Lord.
-He is waiting for you to join Him.
+He is waiting there for us all to join Him.

 Reflection